ARSadri/PushButtonClicks/README.md

-# PushButton Event Modelling Library
+# A Push Button Event Modelling Library
 This library is written for simple interaction with a switch by monitoring it periodically.
 This repo is different from [older PushButton Library](https://github.com/pololu/pushbutton-arduino), in that it is easier to use and supports modelling long press/release besides a click, double click, and any other number of clicks.
 This makes it suitable for touchpads or counting laser pulses as well.
 This library was first designed for modeling any kind of 1-bit digital event.
 It is simply advertised for Arduino and PushButtons but the library can be used in any other platform.

 ## Summary